DaemonSnake/static_any/README.md

 This list of types is an [unconstexpr expresion](https://github.com/DaemonSnake/unconstexpr-cpp20): a compile-time mutable expression.

-It also provides a type `result<class Expect, const int *Id = MAGIC>` that utilize `static_any` to implement parts of (Zero-overhead deterministic exceptions)[http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0709r2.pdf].
+It also provides a type `result<class Expect, const int *Id = MAGIC>` that utilize `static_any` to implement a staticly types and deterministic alternative to exceptions.

-the implicit return on exception isn't possible on the library level, but it holds typed exceptions instead of relying on std::error_code.
+Inspired by rust's `Result` and (Zero-overhead deterministic exceptions)[http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0709r2.pdf].